Learn how to pressure can potatoes with the easy raw pack method! Canned potatoes are perfect for soups, stews, roasts, and more!

 16. Eventually the steam valve will start to whistle.
 Let it vent for 10 minutes and then add the weight.

 Potatoes process at 10 pounds of pressure, but other foods may be more.
-This canner has 3 different options to weight, make sure you are putting the weight on at the right number for your recipe.
+This canner has 3 different options for the weight, make sure you are putting the weight on at the right number for your recipe.

 This weight is clearly marked, which I love!